vishvAsa/vedAH/meta/articles/staal/discovering_vedas/4_WHAT_CAN_WE_LEARN_FROM_THE_VEDAS/14_sUtra_Vedic_Sciences/09_Notations_and_Artificial_Languages.md

 >
 > A \+ Nominative ending, B \+ Accusative ending.

-In order to apply this metarule or *paribhā*ṣ*ā*, we have to treat the element ‘A’ as if it were a Sanskrit word of the object language and attach the Nominative ending to it.
+In order to apply this metarule or *paribhāṣā*, we have to treat the element ‘A’ as if it were a Sanskrit word of the object language and attach the Nominative ending to it.
 Similarly for ‘B’ and the Accusative ending.
 We met with an example on *Fourteen: Sūtra: Vedic Sciences*: *takāro le lam*.
 The beginning of the Padapāṭha of Chapter 4 alluded to a case that is a little more interesting: two rules operate on three elements in order to explain \(in modern notation\):
 >
 > ā *\+ uru \+ aprā*ḥ *> orvaprā*ḥ.